-Application Deadline January 1.
+Application Deadline January 10.
 Late applications will be considered on a space-available basis.

 Total Number of Prerequisite Hours 50.
 Graduates from accredited associate degree respiratory therapy programs are eligible to apply for advanced standing; however, all applicants must complete the prerequisites.
+Advanced standing students must comply with university policies regarding transfer credit.
+Please consult with an advisor for assistance in developing a completion plan.